 Now, jut press the Execute button from the SQL Editor toolbar to create CRUD stored procedures for the AdressType table:

-Once the desired CRUD procedures templates are set under the Select, Insert, Update and Delete sub-tabs, the only thing that needs to be done in order to create CRUD stored procedures is to select table for which the CRUD procedure code needs to be generated and from the context menu choose the Create CRUD procedures command.
+Once the desired CRUD procedures templates are set under the Select, Insert, Update, and Delete sub-tabs, the only thing that needs to be done in order to create CRUD stored procedures is to select a table for which the CRUD procedure code needs to be generated and from the context menu choose the Create CRUD procedures command.

 The script that generates CRUD stored procedures by using ApexSQL Complete CRUD feature can save a great amount of time when repetitive CRUD stored procedures need to be written.